XeosScript/HTMLang/README.md

 # HTMLang
 Write on Markdown and get HTML!
 This is a converter that will allow you to write HTML more conveniently!

-Sure, here's a detailed documentation for the code in English:

 ```
 # Markdown to HTML Converter